KayTrust/kaytrust.github.io/docs/Specs/Proxy-Contract-ERC.md

 Identity contract

 ## Abstract
-This ERC describes the interface used for identity management: creation of an identity, update of information related to an identity, and action on behalf of an identity.
+This ERC describes the interface used for identity management: creation of an identifier, update of information related to an identifier, and action on behalf of an identifier.

 ## Motivation
-There is a need to standardize the interface for contract-based digital identities to be used, so as to allow for interoperability between implementations.
+There is a need to standardize the interface for contract-based digital identifiers to be used, so as to allow for interoperability between implementations.

 ## Definitions

 **Owner**

-The owner of an identity (i.e. Proxy contract) is an Ethereum address recognized by the Proxy contract to originate transactions that the Proxy contract will forward.
+The owner of an identifier (i.e. Proxy contract) is an Ethereum address recognized by the Proxy contract to originate transactions that the Proxy contract will forward.
 While the address of a Proxy contract is permanent, owners may be added and removed as needed.

 ## Specification